ibnullify/merginess/README.md

 ###Specifics:
 --Generates a two dimensional array, that contains randomly generated arrays from size 1 to 1000.
+  EDIT: Now from sizes 500 to 100000 in increments of 500

 --Generates a new array with corresponding indices to the previous 2D array that takes the average runtime for the corresponding array at each index run 100 times.